Please contact us if you have any questions about these Terms of Service.

 “Custom Content” shall mean anything made, conceived, licensed, or developed by Company after the Effective Date in connection with the performance of Professional Services hereunder, including, but not limited to, any logos, data, images, programming, computer code, photographs, illustrations, graphics, audio clips, text, scripts, applets, procedures, improvements, and other materials, including the Intellectual Property rights therein.

-“Company” shall mean Equalize Digital, which is a registered DBA of Road Warrior Creative, LLC.
-May be referred to as “Party” and as part of a collective “Parties”.
+“Company” shall mean Equalize Digital, Inc. which is a Delaware corporation.
+Equalize Digital, Inc. may elect to do business under other registered names or aliases and may be referred to as “Party” and as part of a collective “Parties”.

 “Company Materials” shall mean (i) any data, images, programming, computer code, photographs, illustrations, graphics, audio clips, text, scripts, applets, procedures, improvements, and other materials made, conceived, licensed, or developed by Company prior to the Effective Date and (ii) proprietary software, methodologies, techniques and tools after the Effective Date of this Agreement or outside the scope of this Agreement.